History of Ohio in Timeline

 In 2008, fifty-nine of the United States' top 1,000 publicly traded companies (by revenue) were headquartered in Ohio, including Procter & Gamble, Goodyear Tire & Rubber, AK Steel, Timken, Abercrombie & Fitch, and Wendy's.

-2008: Crew Win MLS Cup
+2008: Columbus Crew MLS Cup

 In 2008, the Columbus Crew won the MLS Cup.

-December 2009: Peak Unemployment during Great Recession
+December 2009: Peak Unemployment Rate

-2009: Income Growth Begins
+2009: Income Growth in Ohio

-January 2010: Peak Unemployment during Great Recession
+January 2010: Peak Unemployment Rate

-In December 2009 and January 2010, Ohio's unemployment rate reached a peak of 11.1% during the Great Recession, along with a record of 89,053 foreclosures filings in 2009.
+In January 2010, Ohio's unemployment rate remained at a peak of 11.1% during the Great Recession.

-May 2010: Unemployment Rate
+May 2010: Ohio's Unemployment Rate

-In May 2010, Ohio's unemployment rate was 10.7%.
+In May 2010, Ohio's unemployment rate was at 10.7%.

-September 2010: Job Losses End
+September 2010: Significant Job Losses

-From December 2007 to September 2010, Ohio lost 376,500 jobs, indicating the impact of the Great Recession on the state's economy.
+From December 2007 to September 2010, Ohio lost 376,500 jobs during the Great Recession.

-2010: Language Spoken
+2010: Languages Spoken in Ohio

-2010: Christian Denominations
+2010: Religious Denominations in Ohio

-According to the ARDA, in 2010 the largest Christian denominations by adherents were the Catholic Church with 1,992,567; the United Methodist Church with 496,232; the Evangelical Lutheran Church in America with 223,253, the Southern Baptist Convention with 171,000, the Christian Churches and Churches of Christ with 141,311, the United Church of Christ with 118,000, and the Presbyterian Church (USA) with 110,000.
+According to the ARDA, in 2010 the largest Christian denominations by adherents were the Catholic Church; the United Methodist Church; the Evangelical Lutheran Church in America with; the Southern Baptist Convention; the Christian Churches and Churches of Christ; the United Church of Christ; and the Presbyterian Church (USA).

-2010: Business Climate Ranking
+2010: Ohio Business Climate Ranking

 In 2010, Ohio was ranked second in the country for best business climate by Site Selection magazine, based on a business-activity database.

-2010: Voter Demographic Leans Republican
+2010: Ohio Voter Demographic

 Since the 2010 midterm elections, Ohio's voter demographic has leaned towards the Republican Party.

-As of 2011, 27.6% of Ohio's children under the age of 1 belonged to minority groups, with 6.2% of the population under five years old, 23.7% under 18, and 14.1% aged 65 or older; females comprised 51.2% of the population.
+As of 2011, 27.6% of Ohio's children under the age of 1 belonged to minority groups, while females made up an estimated 51.2% of the population.

-December 31, 2011: Earthquake near Youngstown
+December 31, 2011: Earthquake Near Youngstown

 On December 31, 2011, an earthquake occurred approximately 4 kilometers (2.5 mi) northwest of Youngstown, Ohio, registering a 4.0 magnitude.

-2012: Income Growth
+2012: Income Inequality in Ohio

-Ohio's overall income grew from 2009 to 2012, with the top 1% experiencing a 37.0% increase in income growth, while the bottom 99% grew their income by only 2.3%.
+From 2009 to 2012 the top 1% in Ohio had a 37.0% in income growth, while the bottom 99% grew their income by only 2.3%.

 August 2014: Unemployment Rate Returns to 5.6%

-April 2015: Labor Force Participation
+April 2015: Labor Force Participation in Ohio

 2015: Ohio GDP

-April 2016: Lawsuit Filed Against Ohio's Voter Purging Policy (April 2016)
+April 2016: Lawsuit Filed Against Ohio's Voter Purge Policy in April 2016

-2016: Cavaliers Win NBA Championship
+2016: Cleveland Cavaliers NBA Championship

 In 2016, the Cleveland Cavaliers won the NBA Championship.

-February 2018: Unemployment Rate
+February 2018: Ohio's Unemployment Rate

-2018: Tax Burden
+2018: Income Tax Burden in Ohio

 In 2018, the bottom 20% of earners in Ohio contributed 12.3% of their income towards various taxes, while the top 1% only paid 6.5%.

-June 10, 2019: Earthquake near Eastlake
+June 10, 2019: Earthquake Near Eastlake

-2019: Manufacturing Job Loss
+2019: Manufacturing Job Losses Continue

-2019: Columbus Corporations on Fortune 500 List
+2019: Columbus Corporations on U.S. Fortune 500 List

-2019: Mike DeWine Governor
+2019: Mike DeWine as Governor of Ohio

 March 9, 2020: COVID-19 Pandemic Reaches Ohio